NexPlayer/NexPlayer_Unity_Plugin/README.md

    2. This will add a new GameObject (NexPlayerSimple) to your scene, which will contain the NexPlayerSimple component along with the NexPlayerRenderController component.
-2. NexPlayersimple supports any of the three supported RenderModes (RawImage, RenderTexture and Material Override).
+2. NexPlayerSimple supports any of the three supported RenderModes (RawImage, RenderTexture and Material Override).
 Using the inspector in the NexPlayerRenderController component, select the desired Render Mode and set the reference to that Render Object.